Protect Your Health

-Some people are at higher risk for more severe illness from COVID-19 [Español].This includes adults over the age of 65, people of any age with certain chronic health conditions – people who live in congregate settings, and people who have a weakened immune system.
-Severe illness from COVID-19 means that you may need to be hospitalized, may need intensive care, may need a ventilator to help you breathe, or that you may die as a result of the infection.
+Some people are at higher risk for more severe illness from COVID-19 [Español].This includes adults aged 50 and older, people of any age with certain chronic health conditions, people who live in congregate settings, and people with a weakened immune system.
+Severe illness from COVID-19 means that you may need to be hospitalized, may need intensive care, may need a ventilator to help you breathe, or may die as a result of the infection.

 How do I access these treatments and what do they cost?

 If you think you may be at high-risk for severe illness from COVID-19, and you have a positive COVID-19 test, you should talk with your healthcare provider right away.
-If you are advised that treatment is needed, these medicines require a prescription.
-These medicines help most when they are started early – so don’t delay, and get in to see your healthcare provider as soon as possible.
+If you are told that treatment is needed, you will need to get a prescription.
+These treatments help most when they are started early – so don’t delay, and see your healthcare provider as soon as possible.

-If you are advised to receive a treatment for COVID-19, you can search the COVID-19 treatments locator to find the nearest treatment site, or your healthcare provider can advise you where you can fill your prescription.
+If you are told you need treatment for COVID-19, you can search the COVID-19 treatments locator to find the nearest treatment site, or your healthcare provider can advise you where you can fill your prescription.
 An online website shows where you can find COVID-19 medication.
 If you are interested in having a medical evaluation over a computer or smartphone, please contact your health insurance company to see if this is an option.
 More information about telehealth is available on this government website.

-These medications are often covered by insurance, including Medicare.
+A medical evaluation for COVID-19 is often covered by insurance, including Medicare.
 People who are under or uninsured can call their local health department to locate a nearby Federally Qualified Health Center (FQHC) or Free Clinic in order to obtain a medical evaluation.
 This federal government website also shows where federally funded health centers are located.

-Most of these medications are free, but you may be responsible for a co-pay or administration fee at the location where you receive the treatment (such as an infusion or injection of monoclonal antibodies).
+Most of the treatments for COVID-19 are free, but you may be responsible for a co-pay or a fee at the location where you receive the treatment if it needs to be given by an infusion.
 You will not be responsible for any fees from a pharmacy if receiving tablets or capsules for the treatment of COVID-19.
-More information about fees associated with these medications can be found in the table below.
+More information about possible fees associated with COVID-19 treatments can be found in the table below.

-Summary Table of Food and Drug Administration (FDA) Authorized or Approved Treatments for COVID-19 in Increased-Risk Patients.
+Summary Table of U.S. Food and Drug Administration (FDA) Authorized or Approved Treatments for COVID-19 in Increased-Risk Patients.

 *The federal government has purchased supplies of certain COVID-19 medications and is distributing them free of charge.
 This means patients do not have to pay for the medication itself, but there may be other fees associated with getting the treatment that a person or an insurance company would need to pay.

-There are other COVID-19 medications that are not being distributed for free by the government and are available commercially.
-This is similar to other types of medication.
-This means you may pay for the medication as well as administration fees associated with getting the treatment..
-Talk to your health care provider or pharmacist if you have any questions about costs associated with receiving a particular treatment.
+There are other COVID-19 treatments that are not being distributed for free by the government and are available commercially (similar to other types of medication).
+This means you may pay for the medication as well as fees associated with getting the treatment.
 Health insurance may cover a portion of these costs.

 Treatments for hospitalized COVID-19 patients

-There are also medications available to treat people who are in the hospital with severe illness from COVID-19.
+There are also treatments available for people who are in the hospital with severe illness from COVID-19.
 You can find more information about treatments for hospitalized patients on the FDA webpage [Español ].

-What if I’m not at high risk for severe illness?
+What if I’m not at increased-risk for severe illness?

-If you have been diagnosed with COVID-19 and you are not at high-risk for severe illness, your healthcare provider may recommend treatments to reduce your symptoms and help your body fight the virus.
+If you have been diagnosed with COVID-19 and you are not at increased-risk for severe illness, your healthcare provider may recommend other treatments to help you feel better and help your body fight the virus.
 Some examples of things to consider include:

-- Take medications like acetaminophen or ibuprofen to reduce fever
+- Take medications like acetaminophen (Tylenol) or ibuprofen (Motrin) may help to reduce fever

 Benefits of vaccination compared to treatments

-Vaccination remains the most important tool to control spread of the virus.
-The vaccines are free, safe, and widely available to everyone ages 6 months and older.
-Vaccines offer long-term protection against COVID-19 and have been shown to be effective against variants of COVID-19, including Omicron.
+Vaccination remains the most important tool to control the spread of and prevent COVID-19.
+Vaccines are free, safe, and widely available to everyone aged 6 months and older.
+Vaccines have been shown to be effective against newer variants of COVID-19, including Omicron.
 To learn more about COVID-19 vaccination, visit the VDH COVID-19 Vaccination Website.